 Aras Nazarovas, information security researcher at Cybernews, captured the cascading threat: “Source code and consulting engagement reports, if leaked, can help attackers analyze internal company infrastructure and software.
 This makes it significantly easier and faster to identify vulnerable attack vectors.”
 Stolen data became an instruction manual for attacking Red Hat’s customers.

-How Donoma Seshat’s continuous encryption would handle it
+How Donoma Seshat’s Encryption-in-Use Would Handle it

 Donoma Seshat eliminates the fundamental vulnerability that made Red Hat’s breach catastrophic: the requirement to decrypt data before using it.
 Using breakthrough homomorphic-level encryption technology, Seshat keeps data continuously encrypted: at rest, in transit, and critically, during active processing and use.
 This isn’t theoretical cryptography; it’s quantum-resistant, software-based protection that integrates with existing enterprise systems at scale and speed on existing computing infrastructure.